algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 **Web IDE Support** At this time we don't support editing source code in our Web IDE for GitLab-hosted algorithms.
 {: .notice-info}

-#### Connecting your Algorithmia and GitLab accounts

-To connect your Algorithmia and GitLab accounts, simply select the GitLab instance you wish to use when creating your algorithm:
+**Enterprise Users:** By default, on new Algorithmia clusters algorithm source code can only be hosted internally within the Algorithmia platform.
+As such, you won't see GitLab listed as a repository host for new algorithms until your cluster administrator [configures a GitLab connection](https://training.algorithmia.com/managing-advanced-workflows/807381).
+{: .notice-info}

+#### Creating GitLab-hosted algorithms

+To create an algorithm with its source code hosted on GitLab, simply select a GitLab SCM connection for "repository host" in the modal.

+The first time you create a GitLab-hosted algorithm, you'll be prompted to connect your GitLab account.
+Click "Authorize" and follow the instructions in the pop-op window to give Algorithmia permission to create and manage Git repositories on your behalf.
+Once you've connected your GitLab account to Algorithmia, you'll be able to select any available GitLab connection to host your source code repository when you create a new algorithm.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/source_code_management/scm_create_gitlab_algorithm_unauthorized.png" alt="Authorization prompt for GitLab repository host" class="screenshot img-sm">

-If you haven't yet connected your GitLab account, you'll be prompted to do so.
-By connecting your GitLab account, you'll give us access to create repositories on your behalf, which will house your algorithm's source code.

-#### Creating algorithms with GitLab

-Once you've connected your GitLab account to Algorithmia, you'll be able to host algorithm source code in GitLab.

 You can customize two aspects of the GitLab repositories that are created for your algorithms: the repository's owner, and its name.

 By default, all GitLab respositories are created under your personal GitLab account.
 However, you may optionally choose any GitLab organizations of which you're a member, as long as they've been configured by your cluster administrator.
-The available organizations are listed in the "Repository Owner" drop-down:
+The available organizations are listed in the "repository owner" drop-down:

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/source_code_management/scm_create_gitlab_algorithm_org_2.png" alt="Customizing your repository owner" class="screenshot img-sm">